katemyoung/CV/README.md

 #### Master of Education (2017)
 - Rhodes University, RSA
 - Grade: Distinction
-- Masters by research into adaptation of an early maths on-to-one intervention programme to a class context
+- Masters by research.
+[My thesis](https://www.katemyoung.com/#Kate%20Young%20M.Ed%20Thesis.pdf) was on the adaptation of an early maths on-to-one intervention programme to a class context

 #### Postgraduate Certificate of Education (PGCE) (2011)
 - University of Bangor, UK